Learn how TOBI PODHALER may fit into your patient’s day

 TOBI PODHALER can cause serious side effects, including:

 Hearing loss or ringing in the ears (ototoxicity).
-Tell your doctor right away if you have hearing loss, noises in your ears such as ringing or hissing, vertigo, difficulty with balance or dizziness.
+Tell your doctor right away if you have hearing loss, noises in your ears such as ringing or hissing, vertigo, difficulty with balance, dizziness, or your mother has had hearing problems after taking an aminoglycoside.
+Tell your doctor if you have been told you have certain gene variants, a change in the gene related to hearing abnormalities inherited from your mother.

 TOBI® PODHALER® (Tobramycin Inhalation Powder) 28 mg per capsule is indicated for the management of cystic fibrosis patients with Pseudomonas aeruginosa.